What is this subject about?

 What are the formal entry requirements for this course?

-Aside from the general criteria that the college requires, you will need to achieve at least a Grade C or above in any Art/Design related subject or any Design Technology area.
+Aside from the general criteria that the College requires, you will need to achieve a minimum of:

 Subject combination advice